zmkfirmware/zmk/docs/docs/development/new-shield.md

 ```

+See the [Keyboard Scan configuration documentation](../config/kscan.md) for details on configuring the KSCAN driver.

 ### .conf files (Split Shields)

 While unibody boards only have one .conf file that applies configuration characteristics to the entire keyboard,